 On the evening of July 27, 1890, after failing to return for dinner (he was always punctual for dinner), the innkeepers found him wounded.
 He had been shot in the abdomen in the wheat fields above the village.

 The conventional account is suicide.
-A 2011 biography by Steven Naifeh and Gregory White Smith proposed an alternative: that René Secrétan, a teenager who had been bullying Van Gogh that summer, accidentally shot him with a malfunctioning pistol, and that Vincent, characteristically, refused to press charges.
+A 2011 biography by Steven Naifeh and Gregory White Smith proposed an alternative: that René Secrétan, a teenager who had been bullying Vincent that summer, accidentally shot him with a malfunctioning pistol.
 The bullet's oblique angle and the absence of powder burns on his hands support the theory.
 The Van Gogh Museum and most scholars still favor suicide.
-What's undisputed is that Vincent, when asked by police if he had intended to kill himself, answered: "Do not accuse anyone... it is I who wanted to kill myself."
+What's undisputed is that when police asked whether he had intended to kill himself, he answered: "Do not accuse anyone... it is I who wanted to kill myself."

 Theo wrote afterward: "You know, don't you, how much he has meant to me and that it was he who fostered and nurtured whatever good there might be in me."